 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Monticello - La Sal is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monticello - La Sal is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Monticello - La Sal who work in management occupations (25.14%), office and administrative support (12.10%), and sales jobs (7.83%).

-Telecommuters are a relatively large percentage of the workforce: 12.68% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.68% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Monticello - La Sal is a great place for families with children to consider.
 First of all, many other families with children live here, making Monticello - La Sal a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Monticello - La Sal has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Monticello - La Sal’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Monticello - La Sal does not have a public transit system used by locals to get to and from work.
+Monticello - La Sal is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Monticello - La Sal citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.72% of adults 25 and older in Monticello - La Sal have a college degree.